-They might start by sending a tweet, then turn to phone or email to fix the issue in private.
+They might start by sending a tweet, then turn to a phone or email to fix the issue in private.
 A CRM platform enables service teams to manage customers’ requests coming from all channels without dropping a beat.

 What is CRM software and Why Get Started with Cloud-based CRM?

-By moving software, services, and data into a protected online cloud environment, companies increase scalability, increases productivity and reduce cost.
+By moving software, services, and data into a protected online cloud environment, companies increase scalability, increases productivity, and reduce cost.

 Cloud-based CRM systems mean that every customer is working off of the same data, all the same time as it is synced automatically.